Relative p-adic Hodge theory: Foundations: Algebro-geometric preliminaries

 \begin{lemma} For $R$ a ring, $U \in \FEt(R)$, and $V$ an $R$-algebra, the function $\psi \mapsto e_\psi$ defines a bijection from the set of $R$-algebra morphisms from $U$ to $V$ to the set of idempotent elements $e \in U \otimes_R V$ for which $\Gamma(e)$ is an isomorphism.
 The inverse map is $e \mapsto \psi_e$. \end{lemma} \begin{proof} See \cite[Lemma~5.2.20]{gabber-ramero}. \end{proof}

 \begin{lemma} Let $R$ be a ring and let $I$ be an ideal contained in the Jacobson radical of $R$. \begin{enumerate} \item[(a)] No two distinct idempotents of $R$ are congruent modulo $I$. \item[(b)] For any integral extension $S$ of $R$, the ideal $IS$ is contained in the Jacobson radical of $S$. \end{enumerate} \end{lemma} \begin{proof} For (a), let $e,e'\in R$ are idempotents with $e-e' \in I$.
-Modulo each maximal ideal of $R$, $e$ and $e'$ either both reduce to $1$ or both reduce to $0$; it follows that $(e+e'-1)^2 \in 1 + I$, so $e+e'-1$ is a unit in $R$.
+Then $(e+e'-1)^2 = 1 - (e-e')^2 \in 1+I$, so $e+e'-1$ is a unit in $R$.
 Since $(e-e')(e+e'-1) = 0$, we have $e=e'$.

 For (b), note that the set of $y \in S$ which are roots of monic polynomials over $R$ whose nonleading coefficients belong to $I$ is an ideal.
 Consequently, if $x \in 1 + IS$, it is a root of a monic polynomial $P \in R[T]$ for which $P(T-1)$ has all nonleading coefficients in $I$.
 It follows that the constant coefficient $P_0$ of $P$ belongs to $\pm 1 + I$ and so is a unit; since $P_0 = P_0 - P(x)$ is divisible by $x$ (being the evaluation at $x$ of the polynomial $P_0-P$), $x$ is also a unit. \end{proof}